Basic and Special Services

 II.
 Cycle Maintenance Program – Centrally Budgeted by B&G

-Priorities for use of the funding are determined based on an assessment of conditions, with priority given to high traffic/heavily worn areas.
+Priorities for use of funds are determined based on an assessment of conditions, with priority given to high traffic/heavily worn areas.
 Cycle Maintenance activities are scheduled to avoid conflicts with programs on campus, as much as possible, with emphasis on Fall Break, Winter Recess, Spring Break, and opportunities in the summer.

 III.
 Services Requiring Funding from Other Sources – Charges Necessary